 Officially, Kell is the Red traveler, ambassador of the Maresh empire, carrying the monthly correspondences between the royals of each London.
 Unofficially, Kell is a smuggler, servicing people willing to pay for even the smallest glimpses of a world they’ll never see.
 It’s a defiant hobby with dangerous consequences, which Kell is now seeing firsthand.

 Fleeing into Grey London, Kell runs into Delilah Bard, a cut-purse with lofty aspirations.
 She robs him, saves him from a deadly enemy, and finally forces Kell to spirit her to another world for a proper adventure.

 Now perilous magic is afoot, and treachery lurks at every turn.
 To save all of the worlds, they’ll first need to stay alive.

 I had been hearing about this book, and seeing its cover, for eons before I picked it up.
 I finally caved when I was hunting for an audiobook over the summer, and saw that this was in Hoopla.
 I couldn’t quit listening.
 I was finding excuses for me to drive somewhere so I could listen to more of this book quickly.

-I loved the strange magic system in this novel.
+I loved the strange magic system in A Darker Shade of Magic.
 The idea of the Antari is fascinating.
 The alternate universe London’s were a big draw for me, but also, I want Kell’s coat.
 The universe that Schwab created was simply stunning.

 “And so Kell— inspired by the lost city known to all as Black London — had given each remaining capital a color.